bravesoft-inc/bs-logger-ios/README.md

 - Check [Package.swift](./Package.swift) for letting you know the supported versions and platforms.
 #### Install
 ##### Install From Xcode
-Choose the prpject that you want to adapt bs_logger and click `+` button at lower left of `Package Dependencies` tab.
+Choose the project that you want to adapt bs_logger and click the `+` button at the lower left of the `Package Dependencies` tab.

 ![Installtion Image1](./Docs/images/install_1.png)

 ---

-Put repository URL at search window of upper right and search `bs_logger`
+Put the repository URL at the search window of the upper right and search `bs_logger`
 ```console
 https://gitlab.com/bs-libraries/bs_logger
 ```